 Of course, this is your decision entirely, and there may be times that you know exactly what you want and how to get there.
 But if you find yourself wanting to know more about any of the following, then it’s more than likely you’ll benefit from some advice.

-That means we can guarantee their advice is always in your best interests, and you never need to worry about whether they’re recommending a product because they want the commission or they’re trying to earn a bonus.
+That means their advice is always in your best interests, and you never need to worry about whether they’re recommending a product because they want the commission or they’re trying to earn a bonus.

 You might find the answer to your question in the FAQ below.
 If you don’t find it there, you can call our Retirement hotline on 1300 017 589.
 Or complete the quick contact form and one of our team will contact you within the next two business days.